sheet-t/HPotter/hpotter/machine_learning/http_commands/README.md

 ![Screen Shot 2019-10-05 at 11 56 55 AM](https://user-images.githubusercontent.com/32188816/66258858-5548e880-e767-11e9-8493-e09e0a500fdb.png)

-## Training Datasets
-The model is set to train over 40 epochs or until a minimum average training loss lower than 0.35 is achieved.
-Train, test and validation split is created from 310,000 benign samples from the `hpotter/machine_learning/http_commands/data/benign_requests.txt` file and 15,402 anomalous samples from the `anomalous_requests.txt` file in the same directory.

 ## Saved Model
-Checkpoints of the model's training progress are saved if adjustments need to be made or for future training purposes.
+Checkpoints of the model's training progress are saved if adjustments need to be made or for future training/prediction purposes.
 These checkpoints are stored in the `hpotter/machine_learning/http_commands/checkpoints` directory.